Nef10/SwiftBeanCount/Sources/SwiftBeanCountTax/SwiftBeanCountTax.docc/SwiftBeanCountTax.md

 #### Special Characters

-Tax Slips only support letters and numbers.
+Tax Slips only support letters, numbers and `-`.
 The only exceptions are round brackets `()`.
 To use them, add them into the `slip-names` meta data:

 ```
 2020-01-01 custom "tax-slip-settings" "slip-names" "t4a(p)"